 Beating is not the same as stirring.
-Beating is a vigorous action while stirring is gently moving something in a circular way.
-We might beat sugar and butter together then beat in already beaten eggs, then gently stir in flour, if we're making a typical British cake.
+Beating is a vigorous action while stirring is moving something around in a circular way.

 They are two different techniques with different results.
 Beating when you should be stirring could ruin the final result.
 The difference is rather like the difference between hitting and stroking.